ArchiveBox/docs/Setting-up-Authentication.md

 ArchiveBox supports several types of authentication for users logging in via the Admin Web UI or REST API.

-> [!WARNING]
-> *This page is a work in progress, follow the links to learn more about each authentication setup below.*
-> To help make this page better, submit a pull request here: [`ArchiveBox/docs/Setting-Up-Authentication.md`](https://github.com/ArchiveBox/docs/blob/master/Setting-up-Authentication.md).

-💬 If you encounter any issues or need help feel free to ask questions in our public forum: https://zulip.archivebox.io
+💬 If you need help securing ArchiveBox for an institutional or corporate deployment, we offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to provide this and more!

 ---